 Ingredients for the dressing

-- 3 tbsp extra virgin olive oil or your favourite salad oil
+- 3 tablespoon extra virgin olive oil or your favourite salad oil

 - 2 tbsp white wine vinegar